theKashey/react-remove-scroll/README.md

 `RemoveScroll` accept following props
 - `children`
+- `[enabled]` - activate or deactivate component behaviour without removing it.
 - `[noIsolation]` - disables outer event capturing
 - `[forwardProps]` - will forward all props to the `children`
 - `[className]` - className for an internal div
+- `[removeScrollBar]` - to control scroll bar removal.
+Set to false, if you prefer to keep it (wheel and touch scroll still disabled).

 ## Internal div
 But default RemoveScroll will create a div to handle and capture events.